lsmeng/MUSICBP/README.md

 Backprojection imaging is also performed routinely by IRIS for all new large earthquakes: https://ds.iris.edu/ds/products/backprojection/

-The MUSICBP code is contributed and maintained by Han Bao (hbrandon@ucla.edu), Tian Feng (tianfengseis@gmail.com) and Lingsen Meng (meng@epss.ucla.edu).
+The MUSICBP code is contributed and maintained by Liuwei Xu (xuliuw1997@ucla.edu), Han Bao (hbrandon@ucla.edu), and Lingsen Meng (meng@epss.ucla.edu).

 - [x] Instruction: SEBP.pdf